NicoDerp/BlueberryOS/README.md

 You will need:
  - Linux (not tested on anything other)
  - A [cross-compiler](https://wiki.osdev.org/GCC_Cross-Compiler) for i686
- - (optional) An emulator, like QEMU
+ - (optional) An emulator, like QEMU or Bochs (config file for Bochs is included)
+ - Git
- - The source code for BlueberryOS (download by using git clone)
+ - The source code for BlueberryOS (download by using `git clone https://github.com/NicoDerp/BlueberryOS.git`)

+Download source

 Then head into all sub-directories and run: